-School’s out for the summer, and all around the country moms are busy coming up with activities to keep our kids happy and active.
+School’s out for the summer, and all around the country moms are busy coming up with activities to keep their kids happy and active.
 One great way to do this?
-Get everyone outside for some family fun time.
+Get everyone outside in the backyard for some family fun time.

 Use the traditional red/blue/green/yellow color scheme or have everybody select a favorite color.
 To be sure the lines of dots are straight, lay some string across the grass as a guide.
-Once the dots are dry, grab your spinner from the game and get ready for some serious “right foot red” and “left hand blue” fun.
+Once the dots are dry, grab your spinner from the game and get ready for some serious “right foot red” and “left hand blue” fun on the backyard lawn.

 Swimming Pool Games

-Another fun pool game is Pool Noodle Jousting; head to the dollar store and stock up on those ubiquitous pool noodles.
+Another fun pool game is Pool Noodle Jousting.
+Head to the dollar store and stock up on those ubiquitous pool noodles.
 To play, one or more kid can ride on inflatable rafts and use the noodles to try to knock the other kids into the water.

-Badminton With a Twist
+Badminton With A Twist

-Head to your local big box store and pick up a badminton game.
-Once they tire of the traditional game, make it a bit more challenging by covering the net with a sheet; this way, players aren’t able to see the other players, and it’s more difficult to predict where the birdie will fall.
+Head to your local store and pick up a badminton game.
+Once they tire of the traditional game, make it a bit more challenging by covering the net with a sheet.
+This way, players aren’t able to see the other players, and it’s more difficult to predict where the birdie will fall.

 Cornhole With Water Balloons

 Although a regulation cornhole board must be a certain size, you can certainly customize it with paint colors.
 Then, instead of the regular beanbags, fill up some water balloons and see who can toss them into the hole.

 Younger kids can stand closer to the board and the older kids can try it from across the yard.
 When you are done playing, have an old-fashioned water balloon battle.